Homepage look and feel

 You can choose to display up to 10 articles.
 You can also change the article list heading, the New Articles page heading, "None", and "See more..." text.

-To update any of the text, use the options in Tools > Customize Text in the Article Lists Knowledge Base Section.
-See Customize Text: Article Lists for more information.
+To update any of the text, use the options in Customize > Default text in the Article Lists Knowledge Base Section.
+Refer to Section breakdown: Article Lists for more information.

 Change number of articles in the list